yanqiangyu/Games/README.md

 Development Log:

+05/13/2020	Finished multi-room support and removed dependency for Apache, the server code has a
+		fully self-contained web server that can serve the game resources now.

 05/11/2020	Reorganized client side code and finished standalone server so you don't need Apache.
 Thanks Chris!

 05/09/2020	Cleaned up layout calculations and improved points display.
 Thanks to everyone who played